INDIKEL AS was established in 2018 as an independent affiliate company of Christian Michelsen Research AS (CMR).

 Florin is the main inventor of the FKP technology.
 Florin has long experience with R&D, technology qualification, Kelvin Probes, corrosion, electrochemistry, chemistry and project management.
 Florin holds a PhD in Chemistry from the Ruhr University Bochum, Germany.
 He worked as a PostDoc at the same University before he joined the Max Planck Institute for Iron Research in Germany as a Researcher.
 Since 2007, Florin has held different positions in Norway.
 As a Senior Engineer in DNV, his responsibilities included standard and tailor-made corrosion tests and failure investigations.
 As a Senior Scientist in CMR and NORCE, Florin has led the development of the FKP Technology.

-Torkell holds the position of Senior Business Developer in NORCE.
-He has a wide international experience with high growth technology companies.
+Henrik holds the position of Senior Business Developer in NORCE Innovation.

 Christopher Giertsen, Board Director